What are the possible side effects of FUZEON?

 - pancreas problems

-These are not all the side effects of FUZEON.
+These are not all possible side effects of FUZEON.
 For more information, ask your healthcare provider or pharmacist.
 If you have questions about side effects, ask your healthcare provider.

 As with other anti-HIV medicines, FUZEON may strengthen the body’s immune response which could uncover hidden infections.
 Report any new or continuing symptoms to your healthcare provider.
 Your healthcare provider will tell you what to do and may be able to help you with these side effects.